 Hedging or holding Company Securities in margin accounts, as well as pledging of Company Securities as collateral for loans, is strongly discouraged.
 Hedging can have unintended consequences, and margin accounts authorize brokers to sell Company Securities to cover amounts owed to them.
 A forced sale could occur at a time when the individual has knowledge of material, nonpublic information about the Company.
 A similar result can occur when Company Securities are pledged as collateral for a loan.

-Please direct your questions as to any of the matters discussed in this Policy to the Company’s outside counsel, Alexander M. Donaldson or the Chief Financial Officer, Gregory A. Gould.
+Please direct your questions as to any of the matters discussed in this Policy to the Company’s outside counsel, Marcelle Balcombe or the Chief Financial Officer, David Green.